 It’s fairly well known that GP salaries in Australia are lower than other specialists, and this was confirmed with the latest MABEL study.
-And there are around 8 specialist groups in particular that receive a median hourly rate that is double what GPs receive, such as dermatologists, Anaesthetists, radiologist etc
+There are around 8 specialist groups in particular that receive a median hourly rate that is double what GPs receive, such as dermatologists, anaesthetists and radiologists.

 Meanwhile the government appears to have no intention of significantly increasing the rebate for standard GP consultants.
 When you consider the Medicare freeze, and recent commentary on the increasing Medicare spend on primary care, it seems unlikely that they will do anything to increase GP earnings.